Nine low-cost marketing ideas for your small business

 4. Rope in your family and friends to be advocates of your business

 Friends and family aren’t just a valuable source of advice; they are also a great, free resource for building your brand.
 Arm them with business cards, flyers and any other tools they might need to promote your business to the people they meet and deal with every day.
 It’s a great, inexpensive way to widen your circle and introduce your company to people who might not have known about it otherwise.

 Using social media and building up your digital networks is important, but don’t forget about traditional “face-to-face” networking as well!
 You don’t even have to look at pricey, membership-only groups as there are a host of smaller, more affordable events on sites like meetup.com to consider.
 Attending a networking event can be a great way of growing your reputation, building relationships and finding new business opportunities, so bring a stack of business cards and become one with your elevator pitch before you go.
 And check out some of our top networking dos and don’ts to get prepared in advance.

 6. Hold a meetup or a coffee morning for your clients

 Networking isn’t just a great thing for you to do – it’s also super-important for your clients.
 So why not make it easier for them to network with each other by hosting your own, low-budget meetup or regular coffee morning?
 Open up your office, find an affordable space to rent or just meet at a cafe for an hour or two, invite your clients, lay on the espresso and pick a topic for everyone to talk about.
 Then make it a regular event for everyone to put in their calendar, and consider alternating hosting duties to keep the costs down.
-Check out these tips for hosting a meetup if it’s your first time organising one.

 7. Create a refer-a-friend scheme